retrozinndev/retrozinndev/README.md

 ### Hi👋!
 My name is João

-I'm leraning programming, currently using Java, I've made a game, you can test it out on Game Jolt!<br>
+I'm learning programming, currently using Java, I've made a game, you can test it out on Game Jolt!<br>
 <a href="https://gamejolt.com/games/ttraveler/796130">(the game) The Traveler</a>

 #### My stats: